 Notes Project may require the removal of one parking lane.
 Project may require the removal of one travel lane or one lane of parking.
-Implement in coordination with Washington St to connect with Clay Street.
+Implement in coordination with Washington St to connect with Cla Street.
 Plan in coordination with 12th St, Consider Two-way on 12th St to avoid 11th St tunnel.
 Project may require the removal of one travel lane.
+Project may require the removal of one travel lane or one lane of parking.
+Implement in coordination with Washington St to connect with Cla Street.
+Street.
+Plan in coordination with 12th St, Consider Two-way on 12th St to avoid 11th St tunnel.
+Project may require the removal of one travel lane.
 Consider Two-way on 12th St to avoid 11th St tunnel.
 Project may require the removal of one travel lane.
 Class IV One-way facility could be accommodated with a parking protected bike lane.
 Project may require the removal of one travel lane.
 Consider Class IV One-way facility depending on the amount of bicycle lane blockages.
 Project may require the removal of one travel lane or one lane of parking.
 Traffic calming and contra flow bike lane between Valdez St and Harrison Street.
-Notes Notes Consider Class IV facility options to reduce conflicts with heavy truck traffic.

-Consider Class IV facility options to reduce conflicts with heavy truck traffic.
-Consider Class IV facility options to reduce conflicts with heavy truck traffic.
-Study a grade-separated crossing of Embarcadero West with the implementation of a future stadium site.
-Consider Class IV facility options to reduce conflicts with heavy truck traffic.
-Study a grade-separated crossing of Embarcadero West with the implementation of a future stadium site.
+Notes Consider Class IV facility options to reduce conflicts with heavy truck traffic.
+Study a grade-separated crossing of Embarcadero West with significant development of Howard Terminal.
+Study a grade-separated crossing of Embarcadero West with significant development of Howard Terminal.
 Project should include traffic calming and wayfinding.
-Consider Class IV facility options to reduce conflicts with heavy truck traffic.
-Study a grade-separated crossing of Embarcadero West with the implementation of a future stadium site.
 Project should include traffic calming and wayfinding.
+Project should include traffic calming and wayfinding.
 Project may require the removal of a travel lane in each direction.
-Extend existing Class II Bike Lanes on Clay St to connect with 3rd Street bikeway.
-Consider Class IV facility options to reduce conflicts with heavy truck traffic.
-Study a grade-separated crossing of Embarcadero West with the implementation of a future stadium site.
 Project should include traffic calming and wayfinding.
 Project may require the removal of a travel lane in each direction.
-Extend existing Class II Bike Lanes on Clay St to connect with 3rd Street bikeway.
-Project may require removal of parallel parking on one side of the street to provide back-in diagonal parking on the opposite side.
-Consider Class IV facility options to reduce conflicts with heavy truck traffic.
-Study a grade-separated crossing of Embarcadero West with the implementation of a future stadium site.
 Project should include traffic calming and wayfinding.
 Project may require the removal of a travel lane in each direction.
 Extend existing Class II Bike Lanes on Clay St to connect with 3rd Street bikeway.
-Consider Class IV facility options to reduce conflicts with heavy truck traffic.
-Study a grade-separated crossing of Embarcadero West with the implementation of a future stadium site.
 Project should include traffic calming and wayfinding.
 Project may require the removal of a travel lane in each direction.
 Extend existing Class II Bike Lanes on Clay St to connect with 3rd Street bikeway.
 Project may require removal of parallel parking on one side of the street to provide back-in diagonal parking on the opposite side.
-Consider Class IV facility options to reduce conflicts with heavy truck traffic.
-Study a grade-separated crossing of Embarcadero West with the implementation of a future stadium site.
 Project should include traffic calming and wayfinding.
 Project may require the removal of a travel lane in each direction.
 Extend existing Class II Bike Lanes on Clay St to connect with 3rd Street bikeway.
 Project may require removal of parallel parking on one side of the street to provide back-in diagonal parking on the opposite side.
 Project may require the removal of a one lane of parking in certain segments.
 Class II Bike Lanes from 2nd St to 5th St, Two-way Class IV from 5th St to 8th St, and Class II Bike Lanes from 8th St to Lakeside Drive.
-Project may require the removal of a one lane of parking in certain segments Consider Class IV facility options to reduce conflicts with heavy truck traffic.
-Study a grade-separated crossing of Embarcadero West with the implementation of a future stadium site.
-Project should include traffic calming and wayfinding.
+Project Project should include traffic calming and wayfinding.
 Project may require the removal of a travel lane in each direction.
 Extend existing Class II Bike Lanes on Clay St to connect with 3rd Street bikeway.
 Project may require removal of parallel parking on one side of the street to provide back-in diagonal parking on the opposite side.
 Project may require the removal of a one lane of parking in certain segments.
 Class II Bike Lanes from 2nd St to 5th St, Two-way Class IV from 5th St to 8th St, and Class II Bike Lanes from 8th St to Lakeside Drive.
 Project